JamesV-S/Jmvs_tool_box/readme_folder/geoDB_README.txt

 > Add geo selected in scene to the row of the Joint selected in the treeview.
 >> adjust treeView selection relationship!
 > abloe to remove joint from relationship
+> Can now add joint

 NEXT:
-> Add a new button: "Add Joint" a function to add joint to existing relationship!
 > delete database, stop it being locked by Maya - (Don't need for submission!)
 > Replace jnt/geo on selected row in treeview - (Don't need for submission!)
 > Remove Row from treeview & database button! - (Don't need for submission!)